boyangzhao/boyangzhao.github.io/_posts/2021-01-13-monte-carlo-integration.md

 ## Additional comments

 Obviously the examples provided are simple and some have analytical solutions and/or python/R packages for specific cases.
 But they are useful to get a grasp of the mechanics behind Monte Carlo integration.
-Clearly the Monte Carlo described is readily generalizable to more complicated functions with no closed form solutions.
+Clearly the Monte Carlo method described is readily generalizable to more complicated functions with no closed form solutions.
 In addition, there are many more optimized ways to perform sampling (e.g. stratified sampling, importance sampling, etc) and readers are encouraged to read more into those topics if interested.

 ## Additional resources